Procedure #3013.2; Rev.: 1 (Effective May 8, 2017)

 Contact: Purchasing Card Program Manager: (608) 262-3300, email@example.com

-The UW-Madison purchasing card is for UW-Madison business purchases only.
-There are specific procedures that govern its use, including those for working with vendors, obtaining appropriate supporting documentation, handling returns, reviewing account statements, and generally managing the purchasing card account.
+The UW–Madison purchasing card is for UW–Madison business purchases only.
+There are specific procedures that govern its use, including those for working with vendors, obtaining appropriate supporting documentation, handling returns, reviewing transactions, and generally managing the purchasing card account.

-Employees who are assigned a purchasing card; site managers; Divisional Business Office staff; the Division of Business Services Purchasing Card Program Manager; Purchasing Services staff.
+Employees who are assigned a purchasing card; site managers; Divisional Business Office staff; the Division of Business Services Purchasing Card Program Administrators; Purchasing Services staff.

 - Card limits: Know the limits for the card.
-The cycle credit limit and single purchase limit can be obtained from the site manager or the Purchasing Card Program Manager.
+The cycle credit limit and single purchase limit can be obtained from the Purchasing Card Program Administrator.
 Do not exceed the single purchase limit by splitting purchasing transactions.

 - Best-judgment purchase limit: The best-judgment purchase limit at UW-Madison is $5,000.
-Purchases that exceed the best-judgment purchase limit must be coordinated through UW-Madison Purchasing Services.
+Purchases exceeding the best-judgment purchase limit must be coordinated through UW–Madison Purchasing Services.
 The purchasing card may not be used to make purchases that exceed this limit.

 - Contracted vendors: Use the Purchasing Services contract vendor directory to identify contracted vendors and negotiated discount pricing.
 Purchases from non-contracted vendors may require additional justification.
 Contact Purchasing Services.

-- Shop@UW: Whenever possible, purchase items from UW-Madison’s contracted vendors via Shop@UW.
-Check the online supplier catalogues for the item(s) needed prior to using the purchasing card with a non-contracted vendor.
-Using Shop@UW guarantees contract pricing and tax exemption.
-More information can be found at Shop@UW.
+- ShopUW+: Whenever possible, purchase items from UW–Madison’s contracted vendors via ShopUW+.
+At times, individual items may be less expensive not using ShopUW+, however; the discount we receive for all UW–Madison’s purchases is based on our spend volume.
+By purchasing from non-contracted buyers, there is potential to reduce our future overall discounts, which would have a greater negative financial impact than the savings on individual items.
+As such, it is important to check the online supplier catalogues for the item(s) needed prior to using the purchasing card with a non-contracted vendor.
+Using ShopUW+ guarantees contract pricing and tax exemption.
+More information can be found at ShopUW+ Essentials.

-- Vendor’s eligibility to do business with UW-Madison: A vendor’s eligibility to do business with UW-Madison is contingent upon its compliance with state statutes.
-A number of vendors have been deemed ineligible by the State of Wisconsin because they are not compliant with our state tax laws or affirmative action employment requirements.
+- Vendor’s eligibility to do business with UW–Madison: A vendor’s eligibility to do business with UW–Madison is contingent upon its compliance with state statutes.
+Several vendors have been deemed ineligible by the State of Wisconsin because they are not compliant with our state tax laws or affirmative action employment requirements.
 The cardholder must not conduct business with vendors on either of the ineligible vendor lists.

 - Purchases that require special approval or special handling: Some products and services require special approval or special handling and may not be purchased without adhering to requirements found in UW-3043 Exceptions/Approvals/Special Handling Policy.